hmuchalski/128a/syllabus-CHEM-128B/syllabus-128B.md

 + **A modern web browser**: Chrome is the recommended browser by Fresno State IT.
 Other browsers such as Edge, Firefox, or Safari are likely to work just as well but the support will be limited.
 - **Canvas:** The central repository for all course materials and information found here:
   [https://fresnostate.instructure.com](https://fresnostate.instructure.com).
-+ **Zoom:** Virtual class meetings will be held via Zoom.
-Links and passwords to zoom meetings will be published on Canvas.
-Make sure your Zoom client is up to date.
 + **Document scanning tool**: Many assignments in this course are designed to be prepared by hand on paper.
 Few people own document scanners nowadays, but a mobile device with a scanning app can do a sufficient job at converting paper documents into PDFs.
 There are number of options available for both iOS and Android.
 Find one that you like and learn how to use it.
 + **Active Fresno State network account** so that you can access email, Canvas, and Google Suite.
 If you have any issue with accessing any of the above, please let me know as soon as possible.
 We will use a variety of additional course tools during the semester, but they will be free to use, and you will be taught how to use them as part of the class.